nballener/nballener.github.io/_drafts/things-ive-learnt-programming.md

 * sometimes a greater distraction

 ## 2. Corporate code sucks

+* Legacy code
+* "Procedure" prevents growth
+* "if it ain't broke, don't fix it" mentality
+* Once off isn't once off

 ## 3. Results are not measure by quality of code but by the amount of money made

+* Money makes the world go round
+* Greed

 ## 4. Quality is just a buzz word

+* Stems from the above
+* As long as boxes are ticked quality is assumed